 - Your date of birth

 Once you’ve opened an account you need to decide what you are going to invest in and how you are going to invest.

-If you are a first time investor, taking your first steps into the world of investing or returning to the markets after a period away, you may not have a lump sum at your disposal to put to work in the markets and you may be wary of committing too much of your money at once.
+If you are taking your first steps into the world of investing or returning to the markets after a period away, you may not have a lump sum at your disposal to put to work in the markets and you may be wary of committing too much of your money at once.
 If you are in this position regular investment can be a good solution.